jsha129/KBB_Cars/README.md

 F-statistic:  9732 on 1 and 11701 DF,  p-value: < 2.2e-16

 ```
+Note the intercept of 4.36.
+Since the data is Log10-transformed, we will need to reverse it by using 10^4.36 = 22908.68, which is initial price of cars when Age_year = 0.
+The coefficient for Age_year is -0.04; therefore, the model would estimate price of a 10 year old car to be 10^(4.4 - 10 x 0.04) = 10,000 USD.
+This analysis, of course, does not consider how a specific make and model of a car modify the estimate, which we will do next.

 We will be applying log-linear model for rest of the case study.